mgracer48/issues/README.md

 ---

 ## Rules and Guidelines
-1. If you have a bug to report, make sure it hasn't already been reported or is in the "Known Bugs" section of this readme.
+1. If you have a bug to report, make sure it hasn't already been reported or is in the "Known Bugs and Issues" section of this readme.
 Use the search button.

 2. Refrain from profanity and swearing in your bug reports.